 Unfortunately, the specialists also observe, the tattooing industry is not very well regulated by law in the U.K., which may expose individuals to unexpected health risks.

-In the United States, over recent years, the Food and Drug Administration (FDA) have called for the withdrawal of various tattoo inks or permanent makeup dyes from the market, as consumers have reported adverse reactions or infections.
+In the United States, over recent years, the Food and Drug Administration (FDA)

 This case study seems to emphasize that all those who consider getting a tattoo — and especially those whose immune systems may have been compromised — may want to think twice before committing to a decision that may have unintended consequences for their health.